Large deviations and the emergence of a logarithmic delay in a nonlocal linearised Fisher-KPP equation: Main results

 \section{Main results}

-The first result is a proposition that gives a representation of the solution $u(t,x)$ of the linear Cauchy problem \eqref{eq:lin}.
-Let $J$ be a kernel that satisfies the hypotheses \eqref{eq:cj} and \eqref{eq:cjthin}.
-The kernel $J$ is therefore the density of a probability law.
-We consider a sequence $(X_k)_{k\goq 1}$ of real independent and identically distributed random variables, following the law of density $J$.
-Define the random walk
+The first result is a proposition which gives a representation of the solution $u(t,x)$ of the linear Cauchy problem~\eqref{eq:lin}.
+Let $J$ be a kernel which satisfies the hypotheses~\eqref{eq:cj} and~\eqref{eq:cjthin}.
+The kernel $J$ is therefore a probability law.
+We consider a sequence $(X_k)_{k\goq 1}$ of real independent and identically distributed random variables, following the law $J$.
+We define the random walk

-The following proposition is a Feynman-Kac representation of the solution of the linear Cauchy problem \eqref{eq:lin}. \begin{ppn} Let $(S_n)_{n\goq 1}$ be the random walk defined above.
-Let $u(t,x)$ be a solution of the linear Cauchy problem \eqref{eq:lin}.
+The following proposition is a Feynman-Kac representation of the solution of the linear Cauchy problem~\eqref{eq:lin}. \begin{ppn} Let $(S_n)_{n\goq 1}$ be the random walk defined above.
+Let $u(t,x)$ be a solution of the linear Cauchy problem~\eqref{eq:lin}.
 Then, for all $t\in\ifo{0,+\infty}$, for all $x\in\Er$,

 \end{ppn}